 Starting with childbirth, the costs of having a baby adds up quickly.
 Learn exactly how much my birth cost.

-As a new mom, I’m working hard to be intentional about recognizing the needs and the wants.
-It isn’t always easy but I have a limited budget that makes it necessary.
+We are working hard to be intentional about recognizing the needs and the wants.
+It isn’t always easy but it is necessary to reduce waste and save money.

-I’ve learned that much of what our babies need (love, care, attention, bonding time, food), we already have.
+The good news is that isn’t true at all; much of what our babies need (love, care, attention, bonding time, food), we already have.